jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-2d.md

 The spectator's imagination throws on it the one colour or the other, according to his habits of thinking or the favour or dislike he has for the person doing the action.

-34 Some bad-tempered philosophers have judged human nature as peevish individuals judge one another's conduct.
+{{< s v="34" >}} Some bad-tempered philosophers have judged human nature as peevish individuals judge one another's conduct.

 They have imputed actions which should be ascribed to the love of praise-worthiness, to the love of praise or vanity.
 I shall hereafter give an account of some of their systems but not stop to examine them.

-35 Very few men can be satisfied with knowing that they have attained qualities or performed actions which they admire in other people, unless they acknowledged that they:
+{{< s v="35" >}}  Very few men can be satisfied with knowing that they have attained qualities or performed actions which they admire in other people, unless they acknowledged that they:

-have those praiseworthy qualities or have performed those praiseworthy actions.
+- have those praiseworthy qualities or
+- have performed those praiseworthy actions.

 In other words, unless they have actually obtained that praise which they think due to the one and to the other.

 In this respect, however, people differ considerably from one another.
 Some seem indifferent about the praise when they are perfectly satisfied that they have attained the praiseworthiness.
 Others appear much less anxious about the praiseworthiness than about the praise.

-36 No man can be tolerably satisfied with having avoided everything blameworthy in his conduct, unless he has also avoided the blame.
+{{< s v="36" >}} No man can be tolerably satisfied with having avoided everything blameworthy in his conduct, unless he has also avoided the blame.

 A wise man may frequently neglect praise even when he has best deserved it.
 In serious matters, he will most carefully regulate his conduct to avoid blame-worthiness and every probable imputation of blame.

 He will never avoid blame by:
-doing anything he judges blameworthy, omitting any part of his duty, or neglecting any opportunity of doing anything he judges to be praise-worthy.
+- doing anything he judges blameworthy,
+- omitting any part of his duty, or
+- neglecting any opportunity of doing anything he judges to be praise-worthy.

 But he will most anxiously and carefully avoid it.
 To show much anxiety about praise, even for praiseworthy actions, is seldom a mark of great wisdom.
 It is generally a mark of some weakness.

 But there may be no weakness in being anxious to avoid blame or reproach.
 There frequently is the most praise-worthy prudence in doing so.

-37 Cicero says:  'Many people inconsistently despise glory but are severely mortified by unjust reproach.'
+{{< s v="37" >}} Cicero says:  'Many people inconsistently despise glory but are severely mortified by unjust reproach.'

 However, this inconsistency is founded in the unalterable principles of human nature.

-38 The all-wise Author of Nature has taught man to:
+{{< s v="38" >}} The all-wise Author of Nature has taught man to:
 - respect his brethren's sentiments and judgments,
 - be pleased when they approve of his conduct, and
 - be hurt when they disapprove of it.